INCF/old_nineml_repo/specification/index.md

   teaser:
 ---

-The current 9ML specification, version 1.0, can be downloaded from [here](http://nineml.net/specification/specification.pdf) or the latex source can be accessed via the GitHub repository [http://github.com/INCF/nineml/](http://github.com/INCF/nineml/).
+The current 9ML specification is [version 1.0](http://nineml.net/specification/specification.pdf).

-The corresponding 9ML schema can be downloaded from [here (http://nineml.net/9ML/1.0/NineML_v1.0.xsd)](http://nineml.net/9ML/1.0/NineML_v1.0.xsd).
-However, note that schema only validates the model hierachy and basic types, not all the requirements of valid 9ML descriptions (which are in the specification).
+The corresponding XML schema is located at [http://nineml.net/9ML/1.0/NineML_v1.0.xsd](http://nineml.net/9ML/1.0/NineML_v1.0.xsd).
+However, note that schema only validates the model hierachy and basic types, i.e. not all the requirements described in the specification.

+For full validation of 9ML models, please use the officially supported [lib9ML Python package](http://github.com/INCF/lib9ML).
+Software written in Python, or with a Python interface, can also take advantage of the convenient lib9ML API in order to add support for 9ML.